‘Hello Charlie’ review: A fugitive is disguised as a gorilla – that’s about it

 Hello Charlie appears to be aimed at eight-year-olds and below, but even they might find their attention wandering.
 Pankaj Saraswat’s comedy revolves around a one-liner in search of humour.
 The Amazon Prime Video release has a dim-witted hero, a fugitive billionaire, and the billionaire’s girlfriend, who has the bright idea of disguising him in a gorilla suit.

 Why?
 Because Makwana (Jackie Shroff) is wanted by the police for failing to pay his debts.
-Mona (Elnaaz Norouzi) get Makwana to slip into a gorilla suit and hires the low-wattage but highly enthusiastic Charlie (Aadar Jain) to transport the concealed fugitive from Mumbai to Diu, from where Makwana hopes to escape for good.
+Mona (Elnaaz Norouzi) gets Makwana to slip into a gorilla suit and hires the low-wattage but highly enthusiastic Charlie (Aadar Jain) to transport the concealed fugitive from Mumbai to Diu, from where Makwana hopes to escape for good.

 A series of adventures awaits the gaffe-prone Charlie and the fake gorilla.
 Meanwhile, a plane carrying an actual ape crashes in the vicinity of Makwana’s destination.